 With all these great crops it is easy to fill up your whole garden in one day.
 However, we want to remind you to save some space for replanting fast maturing crops (such as lettuce) for a continual harvest.
 This practice is commonly referred to as "succession planting", and will help you maximize the harvest season by continually planting new areas of varieties that will ripen sequentially.

-To read the full article for suggested planting times and veggie combinations, download our Succession Planting Article.
+To read the full article for suggested planting times and veggie combinations, visit our Succession Planting Page.

 Even if you do not have a yard you can still grow fruit and other edibles in containers.
 You can mix and match as desired, and can be planted in the ground.
 Most of the designs require full sun unless specified.
 Care and planting instructions are provided on the back of this pamphlet.
 Fruits and vegetables are often subject to seasonal availability.